 On the contrary, if you set the bar too low, you won’t have problems with finding guests, but you’ll be leaving a ton of potential profit to someone else.

-My tactic would be to start somewhere in the lower half of the bracket, but not all the way down, and raise the price afterwards, as the property reviews start coming in.
+My tactic would be to start somewhere in the lower half of the bracket, but not all the way down, and raise the price afterward, as the property reviews start coming in.

 Try to be proactive and provide answers to your client’s questions